ilkkamaksy/space-booker/README.md

 For getting a feel for the sharing of organizations with other users, you can login with test users **tepi** and **jope** (the same password as above).

-After you have logged in, go to the dashboard to manage your organizations.
-If you registered your own user, create a new organization.
+**2. After you have logged in, go to the dashboard to create and manage organizations.**

-Note: the idea behind organizations is that a user can create one or more organizations and then add available services/working spaces for each organization.
-With least one working space in an organization, a booking calendar for that organization will be available in the front end.
+*Note: the idea behind organizations is that a user can create one or more organizations and then add available services/working spaces for each organization.
+With least one working space in an organization, a booking calendar for that organization will be available in the front end.*

-So, when you have at least one organization, you can add services/spaces available for people to book.
-On the dashboard page, click "manage" below your organization and create a few services/spacse.
+**3. When you have at least one organization, you can add services/spaces available for people to book.
+On the dashboard page, click "manage" below your organization and create a few services/spacse.**

 When you create a service/space, fill out the required information: